fw4spl-org/fw4spl-doc/FAQ/FAQ-BundleCreation.rst

 How to create a bundle ?
 ==========================

-In fw4spl, there is two type of bundle:
+In fw4spl, there is two types of bundles:
-- the bundle containing only XML configurations
+- the bundles containing only XML configurations
-- the bundle containing services or other cpp code
+- the bundles containing services or other cpp code

-It is possible to contain at the same time configuration and services (or C++ code), but it is better to separate the two.
+It is possible to contain at the same time configurations and services (or C++ code), but it is better to separate the two.

 .. _configBundle: